Allyans3/steam-market-api-v2/README.md

 Proxy
 -----

-In 2.2 release added second optional parameter `$proxy` where can you pass cURL parameters as in example:
+In release `v2.2` added a second optional `$proxy` parameter where you can pass cURL parameters as in the example:

 ```
 $proxy = [